ziadhemidi/SOTA/README.md

 ```

 # Citation
+If this repository is helpful for your work, please cite:
 ```bash

 ```

 # Reference
 This repository refers to:

 Generalized Autocalibrating Partially Parallel Acquisitions (GRAPPA) [[code](https://github.com/mckib2/pygrappa)] and [[paper](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.10171)]